Rugby autumn internationals 2018 live on TV: full fixture list and channel coverage guide

 Wales v Tonga kick-off 2.30pm live on BBC1 from Principality Stadium, Cardiff

-England v Japan kick-off at 3pm live on Sky Sports Main Event / Sky Sports Action from Twickenham, London
+England v Japan kick-off at 3pm live on Sky Sports Main Event / Sky Sports Action & NOW TV from Twickenham, London – Click here to win hospitality tickets to the match

 Scotland v South Africa kick-off at 5.20pm live on BBC1 from Murrayfield, Edinburgh